 Along the way, I took some photos of the streetscape, although the light was fading.
 Then, after a couple of beers at the packed Ex-Services Club, returned to my room.
 Overnight, the hotel was very quiet indeed – I had the unnerving feeling that I was the only living soul under its roof – but I had a restful sleep anyway.

 The next day I drove out to the Aviation Museum, which sits on the edge of the local airfield.
 It was a hive of activity, and I could see various vintage planes being carefully tended out on the tarmac.
 Most of the aircraft in the Museum’s collection are maintained in airworthy condition, which is quite an achievement, and requires huge resources.
 Taking a stroll around the main hangar, I admired several iconic craft, including a de Havilland Tiger Moth bi-plane and a de Havilland Vampire, an early jet fighter.
-There were also some unusual military aircraft built by Cessna – a Skymaster and a Dragonfly.
+There were also some unusual military aircraft built by Cessna – a Skymaster and an A-37 Dragonfly.
 Two of the planes, a Lockheed Hudson and a Gloster Meteor, are the only two flying examples of their type in the world.